comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 ## Understanding the Bottleneck

 - the critical point of the entire system is the aggregation due to its slow connection
-- remedy 1: scale out (measurement 1)
+- remedy 1: scale out (JMeter measurement 1)
-- remedy 2: optimize slow connection (measurement 2)
+- remedy 2: optimize slow connection (JMeter measurement 2)
 - TODO statistics / tables
 - remedy 3: design for always using the cache (only applicable when results are identical for all users. could be done here, but only because we have a simplistic scenario.)